Your skin looks yellowiStock/Voyagerix

 You experience nausea or vomitingiStock/vitapix

-Cancer pressing on the far end of the stomach can cause a partial blockage, making it hard for food to get through; this can cause nausea, vomiting, and pain that tends to be worse after eating, according to the American Cancer Society.
+Cancer pressing on the far end of the stomach can cause a partial blockage, making it hard for food to get through.
+According to the American Cancer Society, this can cause nausea, vomiting, and pain that tends to be worse after eating.
+All of these things, therefore, could be symptoms of pancreatic cancer.
+Here are the explanations behind 7 other common stomach pains.

 You develop pancreatitisiStock/STEEX